madison-python/welcome/README.md

 safe, professional environment for everyone and will not tolerate harassment or offensive behavior of any kind.

-By being here, you accept to our Code of Conduct, which you can read in its entirety here:
+By being here, you accept to our Code of Conduct:
 [github.com/madison-python/code-of-conduct](https://github.com/madison-python/code-of-conduct)

-**Information listed in the CoC**

--   Examples of positive and negative behaviors.
--   Procedure for responding to harrassment or offensive behavior.
--   Explanation of record keeping.

 Want more Madpy?
 ================